liveinvarun/CommandBindingCross/README.md

 # CommandBindingCross
-This is a sample for the MVVMCross application dev.
+This is a sample for the MVVMCross application plugin starter pack v5.1.1